-Diabetes – Is a disease in which the cells of the body build up a resistance to insulin.
+- Diabetes – Is a disease in which the cells of the body build up a resistance to insulin.
 Insulin is a hormone required to allow glucose (from food) to enter the cells, which provides them with energy.
 In the diabetic cat, as glucose is unable to enter the cells, high levels build up in the blood, the kidneys try to get rid of this excess glucose by producing more urine to flush it out of the body.

-Spraying – This is seen more often in entire male cats but any cat can spray.
-The difference between spraying and urinating is that when a cat sprays, he will back up with his rear end facing a vertical object (wall, piece of furniture, tree etc), and deposit spray this way.
+- Spraying – This is seen more often in entire male cats but any cat can spray.
+The difference between spraying and urinating is that when a cat sprays, he will back up with his rear end facing a vertical object (wall, a piece of furniture, tree etc), and deposit spray this way.
 Whereas both female and male cats squat down to urinate.

-Inappropriate urination can occur in cats who have urinary tract disorders.
+- Inappropriate urination can occur in cats who have urinary tract disorders.
 This may be due to a sudden urge to urinate before they can make it to the litter tray, or often because these conditions are typically painful and they begin to associate their litter tray with pain.

-Blood in the urine (hematuria).
+- Blood in the urine (hematuria).

-Anorexia (loss of appetite) is common with kidney disease.
+- Anorexia (loss of appetite) is common with kidney disease.

-Genital licking can occur in cats who have urinary tract disorders.
+- Genital licking can occur in cats who have urinary tract disorders.